-Internal counters reduce the amount of data transferred between computer and printer as only the start value is sent to printer.
-This speeds up the label production significantly.
+Internal counters reduce the amount of data transferred between the computer and printer as only the start value is sent to the printer.
+This speeds up label production significantly.

-To use counter as internal printer element, pay attention to the following settings:
+To use the counter as an internal printer element, pay attention to the following settings:

-- The variable's maximum length is limited by you printer.
+- The variable's maximum length is limited by your printer.
 You should find this value in your printer's Owner Manuals.
-If you can not find this value, experiment. - The variable length has to be set by enabling the Limit length option (go to Counter properties > Input rules). - · Set allowed characters to Numeric. - The Text object linked to the variable must be formatted as internal printer font (make sure the Show printer fonts only option is enabled.
+If you can not find this value, experiment. - The variable length has to be set by enabling the Limit length option (go to Counter properties > Input rules). - Set allowed characters to Numeric. - The Text object linked to the variable must be formatted as internal printer font (make sure the Show printer fonts only option is enabled.

-✓ Show printer fonts s only 8
+✓ Show printer fonts only 0

 Bold Underline

 Italic Strikethrough

-Font scaling: 100 % 🗘 8
+Font scaling: 100 % 0